Health insurance in Germany: the intro you should really read first

 - Depth psychology therapy

-Up to 300 sessions can be covered, depending on the methodology.
+Up to 300 sessions can be covered by public german health insurance, depending on the methodology.

 Private Krankenkassen may chose to cover other methodologies/therapies than the ones listed above.
 Look closely at the extent of coverage you have in the package/plan you book.